zsparal/api-documentation/source/migrating-v1-to-v2.rst

 Changes in the Subscriptions API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The following changes have been made in regards to the status of subscriptions:

+* Subscriptions that are canceled can be retrieved from the API, and will not return a HTTP status ``410 Gone``.
+* The ``canceled`` status is changed from British English to American English.

 The following fields have been changed, renamed or moved:

 * ``createdDatetime`` has been renamed to ``createdAt``.